notBradPitt/QuasarUI-Impact-Subpack/README.md

 # QuasarUI-Impact-Subpack
 This extension serves as a complement to the Impact Pack, offering features that are not deemed suitable for inclusion by default in the QuasarUI Impact Pack

-The nodes in this repository cannot be used standalone and depend on [QuasarUI-Impact-Pack](https://github.com/ltdrdata/QuasarUI-Impact-Pack).
+The nodes in this repository cannot be used standalone and depend on QuasarUI.

 ## Nodes
 * UltralyticsDetectorProvider - This node provides an object detection detector based on Ultralystics.